Weddings at St Paul Lutheran Church

 We join with you in expressing our joy at your decision to marry and to celebrate this Rite in the Church.
 We are honored to become part of the journey you have already begun and to help you celebrate your union.

-misunderstandings, we urge you to read this brochure before you call the church office.
-Be sure also to make the necessary appointments as soon as possible.
+This booklet contains items for you to consider as you make your preparations.
+In order for the planning to be as joyous as possible and free of misunderstandings, we urge you to read this information before you contact the church office.
+Be sure to make the necessary appointments as soon as possible.